jondgoodwin/cone/PLAN.md

 The [Cone Playground](http://cone.jondgoodwin.com/play/index.html)
 demonstrates the language's currently supported features.

-## Current Focus (Sept-Dec): Control structures & References
+## Current Focus: Control structures & References

-Adding additional control structure capabilities:
+Add more control and data structures:

 - [DONE] this blocks & this operators
+- [DONE] struct literals
 - each blocks
 - match blocks and matching operator

-Enriching the language's reference support is a key focus over the next few months.
+Enriching the language's reference support is also a key focus.
 Cone's reference capabilities are mostly designed and [documented](http://cone.jondgoodwin.com/coneref/refrefs.html).